 Best Shopping Rewards Credit Cards by Dollar Value

 Below is a visual representation of the approximate savings one can earn by using the best shopping credit cards in Singapore.
-For a consumer that spends about S$2,000 per month, these cards can earn about S$1,448 over 2 years.
-This amount can vary depending on what your spending habit looks like and how you redeem your miles.
+These dollar values*} represent the approximate amount of rewards a person can earn in cash rebate & air miles when spending S$2,000 per month for 2 years.
+However, this amount can vary widely depending on what your spending habit looks like and how you redeem your miles.

 *ValuePenguin calculates the dollar value of rewards based on S$2,000 of monthly spending.
 We sum the value of points, miles and cashback in dollar terms and subtract the annual fee over a 24-month period.
 The estimates here are ValuePenguin's alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.

 Department stores are a mainstay in the Singapore retail scene, and even if e-commerce and shopping online have become more and more prevalent, you can still find die-hard fans of department stores, especially during card member sales events.
 One only has to take a look at the queue outside Robinson's department store during card members' sales to know that department stores are still a big part of shopping culture here.
 If you like to shop at Robinson's, TANGS, Takashimaya or Metro, we think you will like our review of the best department store credit cards in Singapore we prepared for you here.